 •Missing patches for products that Security Controls can deduce are on your target machines

-•New patches that were recently added to the data definition file and that apply to products on your target machines.
+•Patches that were added to the data definition file within the last 45 days and that apply to products on your target machines.

 •New or missing product levels will be downloaded